 In her defense, they were honest choices.
 Ms. Sinema, and far too many Democratic candidates like her, have no interest in speaking to and channeling the hopes and dreams of the American people.
 They do not want to propose clear, inspirational policies that might help solve our country’s problems, such as universal background checks, single payer health care, or a new New Deal, because that would cost them votes and maybe ultimately their jobs.
 Thus comes the crux of the matter.
 At the end of the day Ms. Sinema’s political, personal, and psychological choices reveal her to be nothing more than a careerist.
 She will change any view, take any vote, and sacrifice any cause upon the altar of her own advancement.

 Okay.
 Sure.
 For now.
-However even if, despite her myriad shortcomings, Ms. Sinema is and will always be “better” than Mr. Flake or another Republican candidate, our Democratic Party is still faced with two foundational questions:
+However even if, despite her myriad shortcomings, Ms. Sinema is and will always be “better” than the Republican candidate, the Democratic Party still faces two foundational questions:

 - Does our party exist to elect self-identified Democrats to office, or does it exist to elect people who hold and act upon democratic values to office?